-THE OFFERING

-Shares of common stock offered by us 5,781,683 shares

-Shares of common stock offered by the selling stockholders 6,218,317 shares

-Total 12,000,000 shares

-Shares of common stock to be outstanding after this offering 64,393,969 shares approximately \$52.4 million based on an assumed initial public offering price of \$10.00 per share, which is the midpoint of the range reflected on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us and after giving effect to estimates of certain expenses that we expect to be reimbursed.
+THE OFFERING Shares of common stock offered by us 5,781,683 shares Shares of common stock offered by the selling stockholders 6,718,317 shares Total 12,500,000 shares Shares of common stock to be outstanding after this offering 64,393,969 shares Over-allotment option to be offered by us 1,875,000 shares Use of proceeds We expect our net proceeds from this offering will be approximately \$52.4 million based on an assumed initial public offering price of \$10.00 per share, which is the midpoint of the range reflected on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us and after giving effect to estimates of certain expenses that we expect to be reimbursed.
 We plan to use the net proceeds to us from this offering for working capital and other general corporate purposes.
 We will not receive any of the proceeds from the sale of shares of common stock by the selling stockholders.
 See "Use of Proceeds."
+Risk Factors You should read the "Risk Factors" section of this prospectus for a discussion of factors to consider carefully before deciding to invest in shares of our common stock.
+Proposed Nasdaq Global Market symbol "FTNT"